Keyboard shortcuts

 Configuration

-The template openvm.toml file is as follows:
+A template openvm.toml file using the default VM extensions shipping with OpenVM is as follows:

 [app_vm_config.rv32i]